ismail1432/bot-soutenance/README.md

-# bot-soutenance
+# Bot-Soutenance

-#### This application allows you to contact many students for mentoring session, first session or exam session
+#### This application allows you to contact many students for mentoring session, first session or exam session.
+Just create a csv file with students mails and run a command :-)

 ### Installation